 How does awareness arise?
 Defined as knowledge or perception of a situation or fact, awareness plays a large role in our conscious and unconscious lives.
 From the neurobiological to the psychological, awareness spans the micro and macro levels of our human existence.

-Join us for an evening of cross-disciplinary conversation as we discuss awareness as interpreted and researched by artists and scientists.
-The evening will consist of three presentations followed by a panel discussion.
-We will then open up for questions from the audience.
+An evening of cross-disciplinary conversation as we discussed awareness as interpreted and researched by artists and scientists: the evening consisted of three presentations followed by a panel discussion.
+We then opened up for questions from the audience.

 No meeting on Wednesday, 11/23.